 Taking into consideration implications relating to finance and procurement, legal and governance, risk and mitigation, health and safety, diversity and inclusion, safeguarding, staffing, community safety, mental health and wellbeing and the impact on the Council's declaration of a climate change emergency, the following implications have been identified:

 Finance and Procurement

-- 1.1 There are no significant financial implications arising from this report.
+- 1.1 There are no financial implications associated with this report.

-Completed by: Paul Sutton Interim Head of Finance (Deputy s151)
+Completed by: David Scott - Assistant Director of Finance and Deputy s151 officer.

 Legal and Governance